We are a blended family.

 We talked about how Ty and I have different last names, but that didn’t make us any less connected as a family.

-But still, Abby was sad.
+, Abby was sad.
 She felt like she wouldn’t have anything in common with her sister.

 One night after Abby was in bed, Ty and I were brainstorming other ways to help Abby feel connected to her baby sister.